Leading Intercom’s AI Transformation

 Our next is in May.
 A lot of my time is spent figuring out what we’ll be shipping and announcing at those events.
 The AI space moves so fast that we need to keep pace and meet the market where it is.

-Outside of product work, as a founder, board member, and executive, I have a lot of other responsibilities; welcoming new hires, prepping for board meetings, and handling various high-level tasks across the business.
+Outside of product work, as a founder, board member, and executive, I have a lot of other responsibilities: welcoming new hires, prepping for board meetings, and handling various high-level tasks across the business.

 Who are your direct reports?